-We pick the brains of models day in and day out.
-We’re constantly prying into their medicine cabinets and kitchen cupboards, trying to uncover their elusive model secrets.
-We hear a lot about eating clean and avoiding sugar, but rarely do we hear diet tips from a model who also happens to have her degree in nutritional science.
+We pick the brains of models day in and day out, trying to learn their elusive secrets.
+We hear a lot about eating clean and avoiding sugar, but rarely do we hear health tips from a model who also happens to have her degree in nutritional science.
 That’s exactly what we found in Alicia Rountree.
-The Mauritian model (she’s got the island hair and bronzed glow to prove it) is also a certified nutritionist and a restaurateur (talk about putting your knowledge into practice, right?), and today she’s sharing her secrets with us.
+The Mauritian model (she’s got the island hair and bronzed glow to prove it) is also a certified nutritionist and a restaurateur (talk about putting your knowledge into practice, right?), and she shared her best secrets with us.

 Blueberries are one of the best sources of antioxidants.
-They help with blood circulation in the body, especially in the head area, which stimulates hair growth.
-Wild blueberries have been known to improve sun-damaged skin if eaten on a regular basis.
-These are great as a snack on the go and are a perfect addition to any smoothie.
+They help with blood circulation in the body; in the head area, this may help to stimulate hair growth.
+Wild blueberries, in particular, have been claimed to improve sun-damaged skin if eaten on a regular basis.
+The difference between wild blueberries and cultivated blueberries is that "wild (lowbush) blueberries are not planted but spread primarily by rhizomes or underground runners."
+Wild blueberries are thought to have a greater nutrient profile than their cultivated counterparts.
+While wild blueberries aren't as widespread and accessible as cultivated blueberries—they're grown natively in Europe, northern Asia, Maine, New Jersey, and Canada—you can purchase them frozen in most grocery stores.
+They're great as a snack on-the-go and are a perfect addition to any smoothie.

 Sweet potatoes are a powerhouse of important nutrients.
-They contain vitamins A and C and manganese, just to name a few.
-All of these are great for stabilizing blood sugar and promoting brain function.
-Another reason I love sweet potatoes is for their beta-carotene, which promotes eye health and works as a natural sunblock—great for keeping fine lines and wrinkles at bay!
+They contain vitamins A and C and manganese, which are all great for stabilizing blood sugar and promoting brain function.
+Another reason I love sweet potatoes is for their beta-carotene, which promotes eye health and works as a natural sunblock—great for keeping fine lines and wrinkles at bay.

-Turmeric has a miracle ingredient, curcumin, a strong antioxidant.
-Made into a paste, it can also temper acne flare-ups.
-Turmeric has anti-inflammatory and antioxidant properties that remove excess oil from the skin and kill bacteria that cause pimples.
-Prepare a mask and leave it on for 20 minutes; then wash off with warm water.
-Make sure to clean your hands and face properly afterward to avoid an orange tint!
+Turmeric contains a miracle ingredient called curcumin.
+Made into a paste, it can temper acne flare-ups.
+Turmeric has anti-inflammatory and antioxidant properties that may remove excess oil from the skin and kill bacteria that cause pimples.
+Prepare a mask and leave it on for 20 minutes before washing off with warm water.
+Make sure to clean your hands and face properly afterward to avoid an orange tint.

-Avocados are a healthy-fat powerhouse of omega-3 fatty acids.
-The antioxidants in avocados help fight signs of aging and prevent inflammation in the skin (goodbye, puffiness!).
-They're high in vitamins E and B, which work at a cellular level to protect and strengthen our locks and nails.
+Avocados are a healthy-fat powerhouse consisting of omega-3 fatty acids.
+The antioxidants in avocados may help fight signs of aging and prevent inflammation in the skin (goodbye, puffiness!).
+They're high in vitamins E and B, which may work at a cellular level to protect and strengthen our locks and nails.

 Dark, Leafy Greens

-Matcha is one of the antioxidant-richest ingredients around—an ingredient put to good use in Peach & Lily's Antioxidant Cream, ideal for dehydrated skin.
+Matcha is one of the most antioxidant-rich ingredients around, and it's put to good use in Peach & Lily's Matcha Pudding Antioxidant Cream ($40).
+A hero product from the brand that is ideal for dehydrated skin.

-For an easy boost of antioxidants, apply a few swipes of an antioxidant-rich toner, like Skin Laundry's balancing toner that's packed with antioxidants from aloe vera leaf and willow bark extract.
+For an easy boost of antioxidants, apply a few swipes of an antioxidant-rich toner, like Skin Laundry's Balancing Toner ($25) that's packed with aloe vera leaf and willow bark extract.